Michael Francis Egan: Priest in Pennsylvania

 Accepting an invitation from the Catholics near Lancaster, Pennsylvania, Egan arrived in the United States in January 1802 to serve as assistant pastor to Louis de Barth at Conewago Chapel in Adams County.
-When the state legislature sat in Lancaster that year, word of Egan's preaching abilities traveled back to Philadelphia, and soon the parishioners of that city's St. Mary's Church petitioned Bishop John Carroll of Baltimore to send Egan to them.
-(At that time, the Bishop of Baltimore had jurisdiction over the entire Catholic Church in the United States.)
+When the state legislature sat in Lancaster that year, word of Egan's preaching abilities traveled back to Philadelphia, and soon, the parishioners of that city's St. Mary's Church petitioned Bishop John Carroll of Baltimore to send Egan to them.
+(At the time, the Bishop of Baltimore had jurisdiction over the entire Catholic Church in the United States.)

 In 1803, Egan became one of the pastors of St. Mary's Church at Philadelphia.
 The move coincided with a yellow fever outbreak in Philadelphia.
 Though less virulent than Philadelphia's famous 1793 outbreak of the disease, there were nonetheless many deaths, and Egan presided over many funerals that year—St. Mary's had 77 interments between June and November 1803.
 In 1804, Egan received permission to establish a province of Franciscans in the United States for the first time, independent of the Irish Franciscans who were then supervising the American mission.
 Two years later, a parishioner willed Egan some land along the Yellow Creek in Indiana County, for the establishment of a Franciscan church.
 Due to the order's vows of poverty, Egan asked Carroll to hold the land in his name.
 Egan's dream was never realized, as he was unable to attract Franciscans from Europe to establish the planned church.

 Egan and the trustees of St. Mary's established a singing school in 1804, with the goal of improving the quality of the choir there.
-The following year was consumed by another yellow fever outbreak, and Egan joined John Rossiter, the pastor of another of Philadelphia's four Catholic churches, St. Joseph's, in ministering to the sick.
+The following year was consumed by another outbreak of yellow fever, and Egan joined John Rossiter, the pastor of another of Philadelphia's four Catholic churches, St. Joseph's, in ministering to the sick.
 In 1806, they worked with the parishioners of a third church, Holy Trinity, to found an orphanage, as the problem of orphaned children had been made worse by the yellow fever deaths.